seth-zapata/MinesweeperProject/README.md

 Log in info: Once the start button is clicked the user will be taken to the difficulties scene and will be required to enter a username.
 If the user wins the game the username will be shown in the highscores scene.

-Versions or other requirements: The app was built using Java 8 and Scene Builder 2.0
+Versions or other requirements: The app was built using Java 8 and Scene Builder 2.0 All files (except MPApp.java) will go in the application package in Eclipse
+    - MPApp.java will go in the model package